tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Question (tchan−stat6250): What is the percentage you need to get on final exam in order to meet the Building General Knowledge Achievement?
 - Question (aamiri2-stat6250): How quickly does the professor respond to DM’s via Slack?
 - *Question* (cli19−stat6250): How long does it generally take to receive a reply after sending a direct message through Slack in the evening?
-- Answer (ilankham−stat6250): An African swallow maybe, but not a European swallow.
 - Question (pcheng14−stat6250): What is meaning of unladen swallow?